 Find out more about our fuel cards

 What is a Fuel Card?

 A fuel card is used to pay for fuel, vehicle maintenance and expenses as permitted by the fleet manager.
 Typically, fuel cards are pre-paid cards or have an agreed spending limit.
-Find out how fuel cards work for employees in our recent blog post.
 Just like other cards, fuel cards can be used with a chip and pin mechanism.
-Read the pros and cons of fuel cards below, and also feel free to read our blog post on why a fuel card will save you money.
+Below, we discuss the pros and cons of fuel cards.
+You can also use this handy guide to learn more about how fuel cards work.

-Easy Fuel Card Monitoring - Fuel cards allow you to collect detailed data about your fleet’s fuel usage.
+Easy Fuel Card Monitoring -Fuel cards allow you to collect detailed data about your fleet’s fuel usage.
 Most fuel card providers can compile this information in a series of reports that make managing the fuel efficiency of your business simple.
 It’s also possible to monitor fuel usage from card management software which is generally available as an online dashboard or app.
-This allows fleet managers to spot patterns and ways to streamline fuel efficiency and spend more effectively.
-Discover these five simple fuel card management features or find out how to review usage of fuel cards here.
+This allows fleet managers to spot patterns and ways to streamline fuel efficiency and spending more effectively.
+Discover these five simple fuel card management features or find out how to review the usage of fuel cards.